Pangjing-Wu/fusion-start/README.md

 # Fusion Start
-If your research group is using **Fusion**, then I would like congraduate you that you will waste you nice days on handle the complicated and unstable HPC (High Performance Computing) environment.
+If your research group is using **Fusion**, then I would like to congratulate you that you will spend your days handling the complicated and unstable HPC (High Performance Computing) environment.

 Welcome to **Fusion Start** — a collection of scripts to help you quickly set up and configure your HPC.